Sociology A-Level Part 2

 5. Revision – Theory and Methods

-Entry Requirements: Level 2 English and Maths, plus Sociology A-Level Part 1
+Entry Requirements: Level 2 English, plus Sociology A-Level Part 1

 Prison Support Requirements: Support completion and submission of assignments.
 Organize and invigilate exams.